 This place actually has a main house as well as a few joglo houses down in the garden.
 It’s almost like a small hotel, all to yourself!

 The best part of all is the pool looking out into the jungle.
 There’s a nice little pagoda where we enjoyed lazy afternoons before heading into town for dinner and dance performances.
-This entire place only cost $120 a night.
-Can you believe it?!
+This entire place is such a steal.
+Definitely a bargain deal!